/arc:help

 The full arc from idea to shipped code.

-A workflow toolkit for Claude Code and Codex with 28 skills and 39 specialized agents.
+A workflow toolkit for Claude Code, Codex, and 40+ agents with 25 skills and 33 specialized agents.
 Skills orchestrate workflows: exploring your codebase, asking clarifying questions, spawning agents for parallel review.
 Agents are specialists: security auditors, performance analysts, architecture reviewers, each with deep domain expertise.

 Made by Daniel Howells